Zig (programming language)

-Zig is an imperative, general-purpose, statically typed, compiled system programming language designed by Andrew Kelley.
-It is free and open-source software, released under an MIT License.
+Zig is a system programming language designed to be a general-purpose improvement to the C programming language.
+It is free and open-source software, released under an MIT License on Codeberg, a source-code sharing platform.

-A major goal of the language is to improve on the C language, with the intent of being even smaller and simpler to program in, while offering more functionality.
-The improvements in language simplicity relate to flow control, function calls, library imports, variable declaration and Unicode support.
-Further, the language makes no use of macros or preprocessor instructions.
-Features adopted from modern languages include the addition of compile time generic programming data types, allowing functions to work on a variety of data, along with a small set of new compiler directives to allow access to the information about those types using reflective programming (reflection).
-Like C, Zig omits garbage collection, and has manual memory management.
-To help eliminate the potential errors that arise in such systems, it includes option types, a simple syntax for using them, and a unit testing framework built into the language.
-Zig has many features for low-level programming, notably packed structs (structs without padding between fields), arbitrary-width integers and multiple pointer types.
+Differences with C relate to control flow, function calls, library imports, variable declaration and Unicode support.
+The language makes no use of macros or preprocessor instructions.
+Features adopted from modern languages include the addition of compile time generic data types, allowing functions to work on a variety of data, along with a small set of new compiler directives to allow access to the information about those types using reflection.
+Zig requires manual memory management.
+Features for low-level programming include packed structs, arbitrary-width integers and multiple pointer types.